mrazomej/phd/docs/src/chapter_05/section_05_multiple_gene_copy.md

 and the solid circles represent the fold-change in mRNA and protein, respectively, as computed from the moment dynamics.
-To compute the fold-change from the kinetic picture, we first numerically integrate the moment dynamics for both the two- and the three-state promoter (See [@Fig:ch5_fig08] for the unregulated case) and then average the time series accounting for the probability of cells being sampled at each stage of the cell cycle as defined in Eq. $\ref{seq_moment_avg}$.
+To compute the fold-change from the kinetic picture, we first numerically integrate the moment dynamics for both the two- and the three-state promoter (see [@Fig:ch5_fig08] for the unregulated case), and then average the time series accounting for the probability of cells being sampled at each stage of the cell cycle as defined in Eq. $\ref{seq_moment_avg}$.
 The small systematic deviations between both models come partly from the simplifying assumption that the repressor copy number, and